Skip to content

 Headless modal dialog comparison

 How @rozie-ui/dialog compares to the existing modal / dialog libraries across the six frameworks.
 Like the slider, listbox, and OTP families, the dialog has no shared vanilla-JS engine — but unlike those, the "engine" it leans on is the browser platform itself: the native <dialog> element + showModal().
-The modal landscape is overwhelmingly per-framework (Radix / Base UI / Ariakit on React, Headless UI on React + Vue, vue-final-modal on Vue, Angular CDK / Material on Angular, Reka UI on Vue, …), and almost all of them re-implement in JavaScript what the platform now gives for free — a top-layer surface, a scrim, a focus trap, and Esc handling.
-Rozie authors the author-side API once on top of the native element and ships it to all six frameworks as the same idiomatic <Dialog>.
+The modal landscape is overwhelmingly per-framework (Radix / Base UI / Ariakit on React, Headless UI on React + Vue, vue-final-modal on Vue, Angular CDK / Material on Angular, Reka UI on Vue, …), and almost all of them re-implement in JavaScript what the platform now gives for free: a top-layer surface, a scrim, a focus trap, and Esc handling.
+Rozie builds on the native element and ships the same idiomatic <Dialog> to all six frameworks: the same two-way open, the same close event with a reason, the same show/hide handle.

 The libraries at a glance